| Safe Haskell | Safe-Inferred |

 data Tree a = Empty | Leaf a | Tree a :* Tree a

-makeLogicType ''Tree
+makeLogicType ''Tree yields

 data LogicTree a = LogicEmpty | LogicLeaf (Term a) | Term (Tree a) :?* Term (Tree a)

-s, it doesn't make sense to introduce another layer of
+For newtypes, it doesn't make sense to introduce another layer of

-will be used instead of Term
+variables.
+Hence, Logic will be used instead of Term.

 newtype BetterInt = BetterInt Int makeLogicType ''BetterInt -- ^ newtype LogicBetterInt = LogicBetterInt (Logic Int)